ubicomplab/human-health-sounds/README.md

 The project provides an interactive grid visualization of clustered audio clips.
 Users can click on images to view metadata, click and drag to play several related clips simultaneously, and filter by metadata to discover patterns.

+Additionally, users can record their own audio, and view similar clips in the grid.
+Such a tool enables healthcare experts to accurately compare new audio with pre-existing data, to reveal underlying patterns and promote accurate diagnoses.
+Note that if not running the Flask server locally, it may take ~1 minute for the first time, but subsequent records should be processed quickly.

 A demo can be viewed from the following link: [https://hishambhatti.github.io/human-health-sounds/](https://hishambhatti.github.io/human-health-sounds)

 ## Usage